The term “Car Leasing” is one which has become very common in the UK, particularly with electric cars (and vans).

 Leasing for individuals (personal contract hire) has risen sharply over the last 10 years in the UK and has become the foremost route for procuring a new car.
 While the product operates very similarly to business leasing, there are subtle differences in the advantages and disadvantages this offers.

-Green Car Guide have partnered with CarLease (UK) Ltd t/a Car-E-Lease UK for providing finance options and quotations to customers.
+Green Car Guide has partnered with CarLease (UK) Ltd t/a Car-E-Lease UK for providing finance options and quotations to customers.
 Please see their key details below:

 CarLease (UK) Ltd t/a CarLease UK, Car-E-Lease UK and VanLease UK is Authorised and Regulated by the Financial Conduct Authority – the Firm Reference Number (FRN) is 706617.
 CarLease (UK) Ltd t/a, CarLease UK, Car-E-Lease UK and VanLease UK is a credit broker and are not a lender.
 They work alongside a limited number of finance providers who may make payment to us if you enter into an agreement with them.
 Failure to maintain rentals may result in the vehicle being withdrawn (this may affect your credit).
 All prices shown are subject to change at any time and are subject to credit status and vehicle availability.
 Please note that CarLease (UK) Ltd is a Leasing Broker Member of The British Vehicle Rental and Leasing Association (BVRLA), Member No.1471, who have a mandatory code of conduct for brokers.
 If you have any concerns or complaints, please refer to the complaints procedure which can be found on their website.
 If they are unable to assist, you may be referred to the Financial Ombudsman Service.